Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Preliminaries and Overview

-\paragraph{Dynamic posted pricing.} This is a canonical problem in operations management, with a vast literature; we refer the reader to \citep{talluri_book} for an overview.
-Much of this focusses on asymptotically optimal policies in regimes where the inventory $B$ and/or the horizon $T$ grow large.
-In the regime where both $B$ and $T$ are scaled together by a factor of $k$, there are known algorithms with regret that scales as $O(\sqrt{k})$ or $O(\log(k))$, depending on assumptions on the primitives (e.g., smoothness of the demand with price)~\citep{jasin_pricing}.
+\paragraph{Dynamic posted pricing.} This is a canonical problem in operations management, with a vast literature; see \citet{talluri_book} for an overview.
+Much of this literature focuses on asymptotically optimal policies in regimes where the inventory $B$ and/or horizon $T$ grow large.
+When $B$ and $T$ are scaled together by a factor $k$, there are known algorithms with regret that scales as $O(\sqrt{k})$ or $O(\log(k))$, depending on assumptions on the primitives (e.g., smoothness of the demand with price)~\citep{jasin_pricing}.
 There is also vast literature on pricing when the demand function is not known and has to be learned~\citep{jasin_learning}.
-We assume that the demand distribution is known and prices are chosen from a discrete price menu.
-We make no further assumptions on the primitives.
+Finally, under adversarial arrivals,~\citet{dynamic_pricing_limited} provides a policy with $O((B\log T)^{2/3})$ regret under \emph{adversarial inputs}, as opposed to our $O(1)$ guarantee under stochastic inputs.

-\paragraph{Knapsack with learning.} Multi-armed bandit problems have been well studied, we refer to \citep{bubeck,bubeck_book} for an overview.
-Bandit problems with combinatorial constraints on the arms that can be pulled are known as Bandits With Knapsacks \citep{bandits_with_knapsacks}.
-The generalization wherein arms arrive online is known as Contextual Bandits With Knapsacks \citep{resourceful_bandits,linear_contextual}.
-Results in this bandit literature study worst-case distributions.
-We, in contrast, pursue parametric regret bounds, namely, bounds that explicitly depend on the (unknown) discrete distribution.
-Closest to our work is \citep{srikant}, where an algorithm based on UCB is developed and shown to achieve $O(\sqrt{T})$ regret.
-The algorithm we develop strengthens their result to a logarithmic regret.
+\paragraph{Knapsack with learning.} Multi-armed bandit problems have been widely studied, and we refer to \citet{bubeck,bubeck_book} for an overview.
+Bandit problems with combinatorial constraints on the arms are known as Bandits With Knapsacks~\citep{bandits_with_knapsacks}, and the generalization where arms arrive online is known as Contextual Bandits With Knapsacks~\citep{resourceful_bandits,linear_contextual}.
+Results in this literature typically study worst-case distributions.
+We, in contrast, pursue parametric regret bounds that explicitly depend on the (unknown) discrete distribution.
+Closest to our work is~\citet{srikant}, who provide a UCB-based algorithm that gets $O(\sqrt{T})$ regret (in contrast, we get $O(\log T)$ regret for the same setting).